5 Open Source Alternatives to Google Analytics

 ✓ offers comprehensive web analytics

-✓ no technical limitation for data storage and processing
+✓ no technical limitations for data storage and processing

 Open Web Analytics

-This tool is similar to Google Analytics in its presentation and usability.
-Open Web Analytics is also free of charge.
-For larger companies, the heat map display is very interesting, where mouse movements on a website can be analysed.
-Open Web Analytics does not limit how many websites and data sets can be tracked and thus, like Matomo, offers a clear advantage over Google Analytics, where the free package is limited to traffic of ten million hits per month.
+The tool is similar to Google Analytics in terms of presentation and usability.
+Also Open Web Analytics is free.
+For larger companies, the heatmap display is very interesting, where mouse movements on a website can be analyzed.
+Open Web Analytics does not limit how many websites and records can be tracked, providing a clear advantage over Google Analytics, where the free package is limited to ten million hits per month.

 ✓ allows multiple user accounts

-✓ layout can be adapted to the user's wishes
+✓ layout can be customized to user preferences

 ✓ allows search term tracking and website usage history tracking